jjbstudent/Password-Generator/README.md

 The installation process is designed to be straightforward.
 Users need to clone the project repository and open the HTML file in a web browser.
 No additional installations or dependencies are required.

-To clone this repository, use the following command:
+To clone this HTTPS repository

 https://github.com/jjbstudent/Password-Generator.git